The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

-The feature accuracy of an entire dataset consists of two metrics: The average feature accuracy of all categorical features $\mathit{cFAccuracy}$ and the average feature accuracy of all numerical features $\mathit{nFAccuracy}$. \PaperLong{\ This is caused by the fact that with numeric features all samples are polluted, and with categorical features only a certain percentage of the samples are polluted.
-Therefore, the feature accuracy of both feature types is calculated differently, which leads to both feature types having different accuracy ranges.\\ The feature accuracy quality measure of all categorical features $\mathit{cFAccuracy}$ is defined as the average of the feature accuracy of all categorical features as can be seen in Equation~\ref{eq:quality-measure-fa-cat}.
-Similarly, Equation~\ref{eq:quality-measure-fa-num} shows that the feature accuracy quality measure of all numeric features $nFAccuracy$ is defined as the average of all per-feature accuracies.}The numbers of categorical and numeric features are given by $n_{cat}$ and $n_{num}$, respectively.
+The feature accuracy of an entire dataset consists of two metrics: The average feature accuracy of all categorical features~$\mathit{cFAccuracy}$ and the average feature accuracy of all numerical features~$\mathit{nFAccuracy}$. \PaperLong{This is caused by the fact that with numeric features all samples are polluted, and with categorical features only a certain percentage of the samples are polluted.
+Therefore, the feature accuracy of both feature types is calculated differently, which leads to both feature types having different accuracy ranges.

+The feature accuracy quality measure of all categorical features~$\mathit{cFAccuracy}$ is defined as the average of the feature accuracy of all categorical features as can be seen in Equation~\ref{eq:quality-measure-fa-cat}.
+Similarly, Equation~\ref{eq:quality-measure-fa-num} shows that the feature accuracy quality measure of all numeric features~$nFAccuracy$ is defined as the average of all per-feature accuracies. }The numbers of categorical and numeric features are given by~$n_{cat}$ and~$n_{num}$, respectively.

+\stitle{Example} Consider a dataset $d$ with five samples and with the two features ``City'' (categorical) and ``Temperature'' (numerical).
+In this example ``City'' has one mismatch, similar to the example for consistent representation, \texttt{LA} should be \texttt{Los Angeles}.
+We would calculate the feature accuracy for ``City'', the categorical feature, as $\mathit{cFAccuracy}(d) = \frac{1}{1}\cdot\left(1-\frac{1}{5}\right) = 0.8$.